neoeinstein/stats_alloc/README.md

 ## Custom allocators

-Currenty wrapping a custom allocator requires the use of the nightly compiler and compiling with the "nightly" feature due to the use of the unstable `const_fn` and the fact that the internals of the instrumenting type are not public.
+Currenty wrapping a custom allocator requires the use of the nightly compiler and compiling with the "nightly" feature due to the soon to stabilize use of the unstable `const_fn_trait_bound` and the fact that the internals of the instrumenting type are not public.
 If that's fine with you, a custom allocator can be wrapped as follows:

 ```rust
 #[global_allocator]